 When we think of free speech, the first thing that comes to mind is often the freedom to say what we believe.
 But what about our freedom not to say things we don’t believe?

 Compelled speech occurs when the government forces you to articulate, advocate, promote, communicate, or otherwise express messages or beliefs you do not want to.
 Thankfully, the First Amendment also protects us from being compelled to speak, and the Supreme Court has repeatedly held that compelled speech is unconstitutional.

 Alliance Defending Freedom has represented many clients seeking to defend their freedom from compelled speech.
-Most recently, ADF CEO, President, and General Counsel Kristen Waggoner argued a compelled-speech case called 303 Creative v.
-Elenis before the Supreme Court on Dec.
-5, 2022.
+Most recently, in 303 Creative v.
+Elenis, ADF attorneys successfully protected artist Lorie Smith from being compelled by the state to express messages that violate her beliefs.
 Here are some of ADF’s highest-profile Supreme Court cases involving free speech:

 In 2015, a California law required pro-life pregnancy centers to inform pregnant women that they could obtain free or low-cost abortion services in the state.
 In addition, the law required non-medical pregnancy centers to add large disclosures stating they were not medically licensed, wrongly implying they were not qualified to offer services or materials to pregnant mothers.

 ADF attorneys represented a nonprofit network of pregnancy centers called the National Institute of Family and Life Advocates (NIFLA) before the Supreme Court in a lawsuit against California’s policy.
 They argued pregnancy centers could not be forced to distribute materials advertising abortion because it violated their deeply held religious beliefs.